GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/98133f7f-5f7c-4113-a579-ece3b1626750)

 We will finally store this data into a csv file.
-Before we do so, we double check there are no null values after ssome data manipulation.
-After this, we can parse this dataframe `df_hike_gear_p` into a `csv` file with the method `to_csv` .This new csv file `df_hg_price` will be stored in the local directory where this web scraping script is runing:
+Before we do so, we double check there are no null values after some data manipulation.
+After this, we can parse this dataframe `df_hike_gear_p` into a `csv` file with the method `to_csv` .This new csv file `df_hg_price` will be stored in the local directory where this web scraping script is running:

 ![image](https://github.com/GBlanch/Python-with-BeautifulSoup-for-Web-Scraping/assets/136500426/dd47746b-e322-47aa-9dc4-bf884e66d256)